marvinschmitt/marvinschmitt-dot-com/content/post/2022-05-20-hello-world/index.md

 date: '2022-05-20'
 tags:
   - News
 description: 'For the past years, my homepage was just a placeholder.
-It served a single purpose: ...'
+It served a single purpose: People who enter the domain of my email address in their browser should not look at some weird empty page.
+So here we go!'
 image: 'img/banners/hello-world-bg.jpg'
 layout: post
 ---